vinaynaikr08/tsundoku/backend/docs/api/v0/CustomPropertyData.md

 #### Body parameters (**required**)

-- `values`
+- `value`

 #### Returns

 - `200` - request was successful
 - `400` - if the required parameters are not supplied
 - `401` - if the auth token was not supplied or is invalid
-- `404` - if the specified ID does not correspond to a custom property category entry
+- `404` - if the specified ID does not correspond to a custom property data entry